 The head of the loch dries out to sand and mud, and there are various rocky and drying patches around the shores, best seen on the chart.

-The yacht pontoon is tucked away behind the fishing harbour.
+The yacht marina is tucked away behind the fishing harbour.

 The best anchorage is east of the lower leading light, to the S of the loch, keeping a suitable distance off to avoid shallows.
 Avoid anchoring anywhere near the New Quay and its Ro/Ro berths.
 This is likely to be extended, and sees a good amount of shipping traffic.